Apraxia is a disorder of the brain and nervous system in which a person is unable to perform tasks or movements when asked, even though:

 Exams and Tests

-The following tests may be performed if the cause of the disorder is not known:
+The following tests may be done if the cause of the disorder is not known:

 - CT or MRI scans of the brain may help show a tumor, stroke, or other brain injury.